ashleywillard/healthy-eff/README.md

 * To navigate to the Admin Page, select the Admin tab at the top left of your browswer.
 * To select a specific month, use the arrow tabs
   * Only months with employee data will appear
-* To generat the pdf audit sheet or the monthly accounting sheet, first select employees, then selct either Print Audit Sheet or Print Selected
+* To generate the pdf audit sheet or the monthly accounting sheet, first select employees, then selct either Print Audit Sheet or Print Selected
   * Admin can either select all employees, or individually select employees.
-  * Only employees who have submitted a healthy activity in the month selected will be available to select via checkbox
+  * Only employees who have submitted a healthy activity in the month being viewed will be available to be selected via checkbox
-* To view a specific employee's calendar, click the calendar image in the row that corresponds to that employees name
+* To audit a specific employee's calendar, click the calendar image in the row that corresponds to that employees name

 ##### Manage Page:
 * From this page, admin can edit employee information, such as adding new employees, editing current employee information, and deleting employees
 * While Admin can change the reimbursement rate, it is limited to four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
 11111 is not)
-* Admins cannot delete themselves, although other admins can delete other admins
+* Admins cannot delete themselves, but can still delete other admins
 * Admins can make any employee an admin
-  * There is a confirmation window when you delete or add an admin
+  * There is a confirmation window when you add or delete an admin

 ##### Pending Page:
 * On the pending page Admin can approve or deny employees' past day inputs.
 Admin will be presented with the date the employee wants to add as well as the reason for inputing the day late